Pronounciation: A-GA-ve ge-mi-ni-FLOR-a

 Pruning: None

-Disease and pests: Root rot
+Disease and Pests: Root rot

-reproduce by seed, and limited bulbil formation).
+Additional comments: This is a very classy, small agave that works well in small spaces and containers.
+It is very expensive to purchase because of its limited nursery availability (slow growth rate, difficulty to reproduce by seed, and limited bulbil formation).
 This agave species is also relatively short-lived.
-The name geminiflora comes from the Latin for "twin flowered", and refers to the fact the flowers are grouped
+The name geminiflora comes from the Latin for "twin flowered", which refers to the fact the flowers are grouped two per bract, along the flower spike.